Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 * Made significant improvements in SMB random small-write performance
 * Added partial support for new S3 API actions
 * Configured Qumulo Core to take daily snapshots at regular intervals throughout the day
-* Made changes to the REST API and the `qq` CLI to accommodate improvements in snapshot and at-rest encryption functionality
+* Made changes to the Qumulo Core REST API and the `qq` CLI to accommodate improvements in snapshot and at-rest encryption functionality
 * Revised permissions for SMB `copychunk` requests
 * Resolved a minor issue with AD authentication, an issue with `.snapshot` directories in Windows Command Prompt, and an issue with SMB copy operations and long share names and volume labels